10 Best Live Baits for Bass and How to Fish Them

 Madtom lying on hand

-If you live in the Southeastern part of the country or near the Gulf, chances are you’ve considered using Madtoms at least once.
-These are small catfish sometimes known as “stonecats,” but they’re a great option to tempt smallmouth bass.
+If you live in the Southeastern part of the country or near the Gulf, chances are you’ve considered using madtoms at least once.
+These small catfish (also called “stonecats”) are one of the most effective baits I use for targeting smallmouth.

 Fishing With Madtoms

-I recommend fishing in pools along riverbanks and logjams.
-Ideally, you want to find anywhere that the current slows down if you’re fishing in a river because this will prevent the Madtom from going right under a rock when you cast it.
+I recommend fishing in pools along riverbanks and logjams, especially areas where the current slows down in a river.
+This prevents your madtom from immediately seeking cover under rocks when you cast it.

 Hellgrammites